jongguri80/DLM/README.md

-# DLM
-Distributed Lag Model (DLM) to examine associations between the built environment and health.
+# Distributed Lag Model (DLM) to examine associations between the built environment and health.

 library(devtools)